 Depression Testimony: Breaking the Stigma & Overcoming the Struggles

 Because of the stigma, many are afraid to seek professional help.
-Follow Enda’s story on how she overcame the shame and beat depression.
+Follow Enda’s depression testimony and how she overcame her struggles.

 “I was terrified going into a psychiatric hospital for the first time.
 I had heard nothing but terrible things about them, and thought that I would never get out again.